HERA: A Hierarchical-Compensatory Ranking Framework for Paired Benchmarking with Data-Driven Effect-Size Thresholds

 - Distributional Assumptions: Parametric tests (e.g., t-test) assume normality, which is often violated in real-world benchmarks where performance metrics may be skewed, bounded, or ordinal (Romano et al., 2006).

 HERA addresses these challenges by providing a standardized, data-driven framework.
 It ensures that a method is only ranked higher if it demonstrates a statistically significant and sufficiently large advantage, preventing “wins” based on negligible differences or noise.
-Unlike existing MCDM software packages such as the Python libraries pyDecision (Pereira et al., 2024) and pymcdm (Kizielewicz et al., 2023), or R’s RMCDA (Najafi & Mirzaei, 2025), which often implement classical methods like TOPSIS (Hwang & Yoon, 1981), PROMETHEE (Brans & Vincke, 1985), and ELECTRE (Roy, 1968) that require user-defined weights or preference functions, HERA eliminates subjective parameterization by using data-driven thresholds derived from bootstrap resampling.
-Furthermore, HERA integrates statistical hypothesis testing directly into the ranking process, a feature absent in standard MCDM toolboxes.
-While the MATLAB ecosystem offers robust statistical functions, it currently lacks a dedicated, open-source toolbox that unifies this advanced MCDM method with bootstrap validation, forcing researchers to rely on ad-hoc scripts.
+Existing MCDM software packages such as the Python libraries pyDecision (Pereira et al., 2024) and pymcdm (Kizielewicz et al., 2023), or R’s RMCDA (Najafi & Mirzaei, 2025) often implement classical methods like TOPSIS (Hwang & Yoon, 1981), PROMETHEE (Brans & Vincke, 1985), and ELECTRE (Roy, 1968) that require user-defined weights or preference functions.
+With HERA, subjective parameterization is reduced by using data-driven thresholds derived from bootstrap resampling.
+Furthermore, the framework integrates statistical hypothesis testing directly into the ranking process, a feature absent in standard MCDM toolboxes.
+By unifying strictly paired statistical inference with adaptive hierarchical-compensatory logic, the algorithm establishes an improved methodological paradigm.
+This framework fills a critical gap across scientific software ecosystems—including MATLAB—by providing a dedicated, open-source environment for statistically rigorous, multi-criteria benchmarking that minimizes both subjective weighting and the need for ad-hoc scripting.

 Methodological Framework

-HERA operates on paired data matrices where rows represent subjects (or datasets) and columns represent the methods to be compared.
+HERA operates on paired data matrices where rows represent subjects (or tests) and columns represent the candidates to be compared.
 The core innovation is its sequential logic, which allows for “compensation” between metrics based on strict statistical evidence.

 Statistical Rigor and Effect Sizes